 We recommend transplanting Ageratum Blue Horizon for best results.
-This flower variety grows great in our heavy-duty seed starting trays with Pro-Mix Organic Seed Starting Mix.
-These seeds are pelleted, which makes them easier to singulate and ensure that only one seed is placed in each seed tray cell.
+This flower variety grows great in our heavy-duty seed starting trays with Black Gold Seed Starting Mix.
 Transplants may be started a few weeks before the last frost date in spring, but can also be grown anytime throughout the warmer months.
 Plants should be placed in the ground after the last frost date in spring or anytime during the spring, summer or early fall growing periods.
 Ageratum is a vigorous plant that does well throughout the entire warm growing season.
 For best results, prune or cut flowers as they bloom.
 This will ensure the production of continuous blooms throughout the growing season.

 Ageratum Blue Horizon Planting Information

 Days to Maturity: 85